Past Clinic: High Performance Backstroke Camp

 Observe Ryan and Amini swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 Swimmers will get to practice what they've learned by taking their stroke to top speed with one of the best swimmers in the world!
 They'll work on holding onto their form while challenging themselves.

-Take a photo with Ryan, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
+Take a photo with Ryan and Amini, get autographs, and ALL PARTICIPANTS receive a FREE Fitter and Faster Collector’s Bag Tag for each day they are at the camp.
 Collect all 37 and trade with your friends!